marcosvppfernandes/recommender_system/README.md

 # Results
 ### We developed some different approaches to the recommendation system:
-  The first image below shows the version without any changes and the second one makes the recommendation based on the designer - the explanation for that is that the boardgames still need some more binning around "how" the games are - type of mechanic for example.
+  The first image below shows the version done in the traditional way while the second one makes the recommendation based on the designer - the explanation for that is that the boardgames still need some more binning around "how" the games are - type of mechanic for example.
 If you like one designer (and therefore the mechanics that he usually uses), you might like other games from that same designer because they have a similar play-style.

 [![results_svd](capimages/results_function_svd.png)